pietrobertuzzo/pietrobertuzzo.github.io/index.md

 # About me
 I'm a Electical engineering major at Federal University of São Carlos.
 Ever since I was a child, I've been fascinated by science and technology, specially electronics and computers.
-I actually started with electronics way before university, building simple circuits ever since I was around 8, through my father, influence (and parts!).
+I actually started with electronics way before university, building simple circuits ever since I was around 8 through my father's influence (and parts!).
 At around 11, I had my first introduction to robotics and microcontrollers, when I got a Parallax Boe-Bot kit for christmas.
 It was a simple robot, with two continuous servos for powertrain and a PIC16 running a BASIC interpreter.
 Seems rudimentary, but back then the embedded field wasn't as beginner and hobby friendly as it is today.
 Later, I started playing with more advanced circuitry, implementing contact and ultrasound sensors in my robot and sound synthesizers so it could play some tunes and, of course, blinking LEDs.
 Later, as a teenager, I discovered Arduino, and began to dabble with C programming language.
 At the same time, I took an interest in higher level languages, like Lua, to implement games and other programming projects.